-Musk's unique contribution to Tesla performance could also explain why the Delaware court found the Tesla-SolarCity related-party transaction that Musk initiated to be entirely fair after trial, despite acknowledging that the process led to it was "far from perfect".
-In reasoning its decision for satisfying entire fairness in that case, the court stated that "while the synergistic effects of the Acquisition are still unfolding, the astronomic rise in Tesla's stock price post-Acquisition is noteworthy" and that "hindsight suggests that Elon is right when he asserts that, once valued as a car company, Tesla is now valued as "a first-of-its-kind, vertically integrated clean energy company."
-166
+Musk's unique contribution to Tesla performance could also explain why the Delaware court found the Tesla-SolarCity related-party transaction that Musk initiated to be entirely fair after trial, despite acknowledging that the process which led to it was "far from perfect."166 In reasoning its decision for satisfying entire fairness in that case, the court stated that "while the synergistic effects of the Acquisition are still unfolding, the astronomic rise in Tesla's stock price post-Acquisition is noteworthy" and that "hindsight suggests that Elon is right when he asserts that, once valued as a car company, Tesla is now valued as 'a first-of-its-kind, vertically integrated clean energy company."167

-Recent events provide additional evidence to Tesla's board lack of ability to rein in Musk.
-Following Twitter acquisition and as layoffs and resignations have decreased Twitter's engineering ranks significantly, Musk has borrowed Tesla employees, mostly engineers and advisors, to assist him at Twitter.
-While one Tesla board member said they would be deployed briefly, these employees have continued to work for Twitter.
-How Musk has not provided any information regarding how their schedules will split between the companies.
-Musk has also been regularly posting incendiary tweets, aimed at people who according to him have a "woke mind virus."
-Considering Tesla's recent troubles and the significant decline in the company share price, some shareholders have begun to wonder - why is the board doing nothing to constrain him?
-169 to-rein-in-elon-musk-11622670845 [https://perma.cc/A8X3-NWD7] (quoting experts suggesting that the SEC does not bar Musk from serving as an office because such action would harm the company and its shareholders).
+Recent events provide additional evidence of Tesla's board's lack of ability to rein in Musk.
+Following the Twitter acquisition, and as layoffs and resignations have decreased Twitter's engineering ranks significantly, Musk has borrowed Tesla employees-mostly engineers and advisors-to assist him at Twitter.
+While one Tesla board member said they would be deployed briefly, these employees have continued to work for Twitter.168 Musk has not provided any information regarding how their schedules will be split between the companies.169 Musk has also been regularly posting incendiary tweets, aimed at people who, according to him, have a "woke mind virus."
+Considering Tesla's recent troubles and the significant decline in the company share price, some shareholders have begun to wonder-why is the board doing nothing to constrain him?170